pauldahacker/pauldahacker/README.md

 <h2>What I'm looking for</h2>

-Currently sharpening my skills in web/full-stack development and exploring cybersecurity.
+I am currently sharpening my skills in web/full-stack development and exploring cybersecurity with projects from 42

 **Open to internships, part-time work, collaborations, freelance work, and remote opportunities**